jun-xiao-mainlinestem/2026base/RGB-Template-Python/configuration_guide.md

 3. **Buttons not working**: Verify button mappings in setup_button_mapping() function
 4. **Auton not running**: Check auton function names in run_auton_item()
 5. **Turn sensitivity too high/low**: Adjust arcade constants in set_chassis_defaults() function - higher values increase sensitivity, lower values decrease sensitivity
-6. **Controller vibrating with "---" pattern**: Check for disconnected or overheated motors - the system automatically monitors motor health via check_motors() function
+6. **Controller vibrating with "---" pattern**: Check for disconnected or overheated motors - the system automatically check motor health via check_motors() function
-7. **Inertial sensor warnings**: If you don't have an inertial sensor, assign it to an unused port and ignore the warning
+7. **Inertial sensor warnings**: If you don't have an inertial sensor, assign it to an unused port or simply ignore the warning